tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

     * Keynote sessions are reserved for invited keynote speakers only.
-    * If none of the sessions seem to fit your topic, submit it in a contributed session or as a (virtual) poster.
 * **Authors and affiliations\***
   * Enter the names of all authors in the order in which they should appear in the program.
-    * The system only allows one author to be designated as the presenter.
+    * The system allows up to 10 co-authors to be named.
+Whova calls them Co-speakers in a setting we can’t change.
+We assume that only one person will be the speaker.
+Who that person is will be designated at a later time.
+    * Whova requires that the submitter and co-speakers all provide an Affiliation.
+If you do not have one, please use a term such as “independent”, “unaffiliated” etc.
+    * We have included a field for Country.
+Whova does not give a picklist, please type the country name carefully.
-    * Optional fields within this category include: ORCID ID, Institution, City, and State.
+    * Optional fields within this category include: ORCID ID
-    * You may include multiple affiliations for any author.
-Please make sure that affiliations from the same institution for multiple authors are entered in an identical manner.
-    * Confirm that the presenter will register for the conference

 * **Abstract\***
-    * There is a 300-word limit on abstracts.
+    * There is a 1,800 character limit on abstract text.

+  {:.alert .alert-info}
+  Note that when the extended abstract is resubmitted to BISS there will be a 6,000 character limit

 * **Use of Generative AI**
     * Indicate what, if any, generative AI technologies (e.g., ChatGPT, DeepL, DeepSeek, LLaMA) were used in the creation of this abstract.
     * Adding a short description of why/how you chose to use this technology allows us to understand and consider adjusting requirements for future conferences.